joergen7/11ad/join.rst

 **Professionalism**

-We expect you to act professionally.
+Act professionally.
 We do not tolerate team-killing or profanity.

 **Dedication**

-We expect you to show up.
+Show up.
 Be sure that our op times fit to your life.

 **Will to Improve**

-We expect you to become better not just at playing the game but at filling your role and interacting with your teammates.
+Become better not just at playing the game but at filling your role and interacting with your teammates.

 How to Join?